PaddlePaddle/PaddleOCR/README.md

     <img src="doc/imgs_results/1103.jpg" width="800">
 </div>

-The above picture is the effect display of the general ppocr_server model.
-For more effect pictures, please see [More visualization](./doc/doc_en/visualization_en.md).
+The above pictures are the visualizations of the general ppocr_server model.
+For more effect pictures, please see [More visualizations](./doc/doc_en/visualization_en.md).

 ## Quick Experience